 Keep in mind that buildings may of course be mixed in style, either by original design or by later alteration.
 In addition, the earliest non-military structures in the Port Huron area tended to be “shanties” and log, all of which are no longer extant (or, if any do still exist, they are now swallowed up within a larger building, waiting to be discovered and recorded).

-[this page is a work in progress . . . that is, not finalized yet]
+[this page is a work in progress . . . ]

 Folk, National, ~ 1850-Present.
 Railroad and post-railroad era homes.
 Six basic types: